 They gawk at him.
 They want a piece of him.
 They whisper in hushed tones when he is close by.

-Members of the media ask hard questions to try to understand how Miller does what he does — which tends to be whatever he wants — and yet he still roars past the world’s best skiers.
+Members of the media ask hard questions to try to understand how Miller does what he does — which tends to be whatever he wants — and yet still roar past the world’s best skiers.

 Take this exchange which took place at Miller’s private press meeting Wednesday at the Colorado Ski Museum.